makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I am."
 Aiden leaned forward and brushed his cheek over her wrist, paper towel and all.
 "Kiss to make it better."

-It was Sélène's turn to laugh, strangled though it was.
+It was Sélène's turn to laugh, though it sounded strangled to her ears.

 "I'm sorry things got stressful there, but--" He shrugged.
 "I don't know.
 I love you, Sélène, and I trust you through all this.
 I just got a bit upset, I suppose, because it felt like I wasn't getting all of you."